 We will visit the Muktinath temple in the morning because of puja programs.
 You will have breakfast on return.
 We will trek down to Jomsom after breakfast.
 It is the windiest valley in Nepal.
 You will be strike by the burly winds far-reaching across the valley.
 You need to bunch warm clothes with you.
 It is better to follow the orders of our knowledgeable guide.
 The city of Jomsom is compelling.
 You can also visit there and depart for a food hunt.
 We will stay during the night there.

-On this day, your successful trek comes to an end.
-We wake up early to bid a farewell to the spectacular scenery of the Himalayan region before boarding your morning flight back to Kathmandu.
-Watching the Himalayas pass beneath your window, you’ll now be able to recognize many of the major peaks.
-The hustle and bustle of Kathmandu may come as something of a surprise after the solitude of the mountains.
-You’ll be transported to your hotel to spend the rest of the day at your leisure.
-Feel free to relax or explore the local markets and eateries.
-There are plenty of great restaurants and bars in Thamel where you can enjoy dinner before returning to your hotel to spend the night.
-Breakfast is included.
+Your successful journey comes to an end on this day.
+We get up early to say goodbye to the spectacular Himalayan scenery before boarding your morning flight back to Kathmandu.
+You'll be able to identify many of the major peaks as you watch the Himalayas pass beneath your window.
+After the solitude of the mountains, the hustle and bustle of Kathmandu may come as a surprise.
+You'll be driven to your hotel, where you can spend the rest of the day at your leisure.
+Relax or explore the local markets and restaurants.
+Overnight in Kathmandu

 The last morning on your trip to Nepal where you’ll be enjoying a pleasant breakfast while reflecting on all of the memories you have collected on the Ama Dablam Base Camp Trek over the past two weeks.
 Approximately three hours before your scheduled flight, you will be taken to Tribhuvan International Airport for your departure.
 We hope you’ll return to Nepal in the near future to see everything else that it has to offer!